-UDOT obtained a species list from USFWS's Information, Planning, and Conservation System (IPaC) website for federally threatened, endangered, or candidate species that might occur in the study area and/or might be affected by the project (USFWS 2022a).
+UDOT obtained a species list from USFWS's Information, Planning, and Conservation System (IPaC) website for federally threatened, endangered, or candidate species that should be evaluated for the project (USFWS 2022a).
 UDOT also consulted the USFWS Environmental Conservation Online System (ECOS) for a list of species under conservation agreement that are known to occur in Salt Lake and Davis Counties (USFWS 2022b).
-Additionally, UDOT obtained a species list from the Utah Natural Heritage Program online data request website to determine whether there are records of any of the federally listed threatened, endangered, and candidate species or species listed under conservation agreement in the vicinity of the study area (UDWR 2022).
+Additionally, UDOT obtained a species list from the Utah Natural Heritage Program online data request website to determine whether there are records of any of the federally listed threatened, endangered, and candidate species or species under conservation agreement in the vicinity of the study area (UDWR 2022).
 Reports from IPaC and the Utah Natural Heritage Program are provided in Attachment A, Species Lists.